At a glance

 In this guide we’ve tried to keep jargon to a minimum.
 However, there are a few key defined terms, including:

-• qualified trust service: a trusted service, supported by UK law, that meets the requirements of the UK eIDAS Regulations and is offered by a ‘qualified’ trust service provider.
+- qualified trust service: a trusted service, supported by UK law, that meets the requirements of UK eIDAS and is offered by a ‘qualified’ trust service provider;

-• trust service provider: any organisation or person providing trust services;
+- trust service provider: any organisation or person providing trust services; and

-• qualified trust service provider: an organisation or person providing qualified trust services and granted qualified status by the ICO.
+- qualified trust service provider: any organisation or person providing trust services granted qualified status by the ICO.

 In brief